-Facebook Inc. evolves to address the issues identified in its PESTEL/PESTLE analysis.
-The PESTEL/PESTLE Analysis model presents an external analysis of the most important factors in the company’s remote or macro-environment.
-As the top player in the social media market, Facebook Inc. has the capabilities to maintain its market position through popularity, brand development and R&D investment.
-However, a PESTEL/PESTLE analysis of Facebook indicates the need for adjustments in its strategies to ensure that its social networking website, mobile apps, and display advertising services remain attractive in the face of significant competition from other firms, such as Google Inc. [READ: Google Inc.’s PESTEL/PESTLE Analysis]
+Meta Platforms (formerly Facebook Inc.) succeeds by addressing issues in its industry, as characterized in this PESTEL/PESTLE analysis of the social media business.
+The PESTLE/PESTEL analysis model presents an external analysis of the most important factors in the company’s remote or macro-environment.
+As a top player in the international social media market, Meta has the capabilities to maintain its industry position through popularity, brand development, and research and development investment.
+However, this PESTLE analysis of Facebook indicates the need for adjustments in strategies to ensure that its social networking website, mobile apps, and display advertising services remain attractive in the face of competition with the social media and digital advertising businesses of Google (Alphabet), Microsoft, X (Twitter), and Snap (Snapchat).
+Also, Facebook Marketplace competes with Amazon, eBay, and Walmart Marketplace.
+Considering the industry landscape examined in this PESTEL analysis and the level of competition determined in the Five Forces analysis of Facebook (Meta Platforms), it is essential to implement strategies that strengthen the company’s competitive advantages to support continued growth.

 Political Factors Affecting Facebook’s Business

-Facebook’s business relates with the political landscape.
-In this element of the PESTEL/PESTLE Analysis, the effects of governments as external factors in the company’s remote or macro-environment are determined.
-The following are the major political factors influencing Facebook Inc.:
+Facebook’s business is linked to the political landscape.
+In this element of the PESTEL analysis, the effects of governments as external factors in Meta’s remote or macro-environment are determined.
+Political movements have the power to shape the progress of businesses and entire industries.
+The following are the major political factors influencing Facebook:

 - Political stability in developed countries (opportunity)